visit-dav/visit/src/doc/using_visit/The_Main_Window.rst

 VisIt_'s **Main** window, shown in :numref:`Figure %s <Intro-MainWindow>`, contains three main areas: the file area, the plot area and the notepad area.
-The file area contains controls for working with sources and selecting the current time state.
+The file area contains controls for working with sources and selecting the current time-state.
 The plot area contains controls for creating and modifying plots and operators.
 The notepad area is a region where frequently used windows may be posted for quick and convenient access.